 75 Magill Road, Stepney SA 5069

-The maximum fine for employers or business operators is $2,500.
-For a person smoking, in an enclosed public place or workplace the maximum penalty is $750.
+If someone smokes or vapes in a smoke-free area under the Tobacco and E-Cigarette Products Act 1997, the maximum fine for employers or business operators is $2,500.
+For the person smoking, the maximum penalty is $750.
 On-the-spot fines can also be issued.